-If the cancer has spread outside your vulva to nearby organs, you may need a more involved surgery.
-You may have your vagina, cervix, uterus, lower colon, rectum, or or bladder may need to be removed.
+If the cancer has spread outside your vulva to nearby organs, you may need a more complex, life-changing surgery.
+Your vagina, cervix, uterus, lower colon, rectum, or bladder may need to be removed.
 The extent of the surgery depends on where the